Shopify Ratings & Review Summary

-This feature used to be only available on the higher Shopify plans.
-They’ve recently decided to make it available to all plans – starting from the basic plan.
-This is absolutely a great benefit to its users.
+This feature used to be only available on the higher Shopify plans but they’ve recently decided to make it available on all plans – absolutely a great benefit to users.

 With the contact information provided by customers, the incomplete buying process will be stored as an abandoned checkout.

-By default, Shopify will send abandoned cart saver email to customers in 2 particular time intervals.
-But, you can customize your own settings too.
+By default, Shopify will send abandoned cart saver emails to customers in 2 particular time intervals but, you can customize these settings too.